Rahwik/Django-VOA/README.md

 ### Usage

 1. Run the program.
-2. Speak commands to Jarvis Voice Assistant.
+2. Speak commands to VOA Assistant.
-3. Jarvis will perform the requested actions based on the commands.
+3. VOA will perform the requested actions based on the commands.
 4. Terminate the program by pressing Ctrl+C.

 ### Demo